0BAB1/HOLY_CORE_COURSE/tutorial.md

         assert int(dut.immediate.value) - (1 << 32) == imm - (1 << 13)
 ```

-and just like th other signext tests, we sepearated + and - tests to assert interger value in python. (we could assert binary values, but this a good bitwise operation exercice, so why not ?)
+And just like the other signext tests, we sepearated + and - tests to assert interger value in python. (we could assert binary values, but this a good bitwise operation exercice, so why not ?)

 ## 4.2 : Laying down the ```B-Type : beq``` datapath